Baby Grunting in Their Sleep: Why It Happens and What to Know

 Eventually, your little one will learn how to roll over (usually around four months old), so you may find them sleeping on their stomach or their side in the morning or if you check on them during the night.

-That said, always place your baby on their back at first.
+That said, always place your baby on their back first.
 The best thing you can do to ensure a good (and safe) night’s sleep is to use a firm, breathable mattress in their crib.

 Clear their airways.